Thinking Big to Manage Our Urban Forests & Natural Areas

 Without intervention, aggressive non-native plants like blackberries, ivy, holly and scotch broom will take over our landscape.
 That's the bad news.
 The good news: we are doing something about it!

 The city of Kent is partnering with Forterra, other organizations and - important! - community volunteers to restore Kent's forested parks, wetlands and other natural areas.
-The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, and Everett.
+The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, Everett and Puyallup.
 Find out what the other Green Cities are doing.

 Lake Fenwick Park before intervention, one year after intervention, and how it looks today, with regular monitoring by Green Kent Stewards and volunteers

-Watch our new videos, too!
+Watch our videos, too!
 The Green Kent Partnership Story and, for a 30-second smile, Something is Invading Our Parks!

-Why Is All This Important?
+So, Why Is All This Important?

 Urban natural areas are public assets that beautify and strengthen our neighborhoods.
 They absorb carbon dioxide from our air, provide us with clean water, stormwater retention and reduced flooding, habitat for wildlife, and noise buffers.
 And, importantly, Kent's parks and natural areas are where urban residents can connect with the "green" and take a break from the "gray."
 By engaging the entire community, we are building local capacity for stewardship and working towards a long-term vision of urban environmental health.